 9:30AM- General Manager wants to know where Chef is.

-11:30 AM- I can’t believe everything I did the last 3 hours.
+11:30 AM-Begin to plate up party for 500.
+I can’t believe everything I did the last 3 hours.

-3:30 PM-Audio Video World calls concerning Movie Camera for Chef.
+3:30 PM-Audio Video World calls concerning Movie Camera for Charlie.

 4:00 PM- Chef and Audio Video World arrive at Chefs Office at the same time.